intelligenia/modeltranslation/README.md

 ## Introduction

-This application allows you use django model translations easily.
+This application allows you use [Django](https://www.djangoproject.com/) model translations easily.
 Everything is based on FieldTranslation, a class that stores the translation of each field of your application models.

 All the process is transparent and the entries are created when save is called.

 You will not have to modify FieldTranslation, but you can read the code.

+All code in in the github repository: [https://github.com/intelligenia/modeltranslation](https://github.com/intelligenia/modeltranslation)

 ## Instructions

 ### Installation

-This application depends on [django-cuser](https://pypi.python.org/pypi/django-cuser), so you will need to install it and put it in the list of INSTALLED_APPS before modeltranslation.
+This application depends on [django-cuser](https://pypi.python.org/pypi/django-cuser) and [TinyMCE](https://pypi.python.org/pypi/django-tinymce), so you will need to install it and put it in the list of INSTALLED_APPS before modeltranslation.

 You are encouraged to use pip to install django-cuser.